 The IB: an organic approach for expat students in Belgium

-At the World Economic Forum in Davos, Switzerland in January 2018, billionaire Alibaba co-founder Jack Ma said: “How can we teach kids to be more creative and do things that machines cannot do?
+At the 2018 World Economic Forum in Davos, billionaire Alibaba co-founder Jack Ma said: “How can we teach kids to be more creative and do things that machines cannot do?
 Machines have chips, but human beings have hearts … education should move in this direction.”

 IB has been moving in this direction since launching 50 years ago.
-The International Baccalaureate says its four programs (Primary Years Program (PYP), Middle Years Program (MYP), Diploma Program (DP) and the recently-introduced Career Related Program) ‘encourage both personal and academic achievement.’
+The International Baccalaureate says its four programs (Primary Years Program (PYP), Middle Years Program (MYP), Diploma Program (DP), and the Career-Related Program) encourage both personal and academic achievement.

-For the DP, the IB assesses student work as direct evidence of achievement against the stated goals of the program’s courses – and in addition to academic skills assessment will encourage and international outlook and intercultural skills – perfect for expat IB students in Belgium.
+For the DP, the IB assesses student work as evidence of achievement against the stated goals of the program’s courses.
+In combination with academic skills assessment, this encourages an international outlook and intercultural skills; it’s perfect for expat IB students.
 Examinations form the basis of the external assessment for most courses.

 “IB emphasizes concepts rather than content,” Andrew explains.
 “Students seek to understand why they learn something, and how it may apply in real life.
-For example, through Shakespeare’s Romeo and Juliet, we investigate the concept of relationships.
-We equip students with ‘21st century’ skills such as self-management and organization, which can be transferred into the real world.”
+We equip students with 21st -century skills such as self-management and organization.
+Students can transfer these into the real world.”

-“This develops attributes beyond subject-based skills, creating well rounded, balanced individuals better prepared for higher education, working life and life in general,” she says.
+“This develops attributes beyond subject-based skills.
+It creates well-rounded, balanced individuals better prepared for higher education, work, and life in general,” she says.

 Advantages of IB for expat students in Belgium

 In addition to imparting useful life skills and improving wellbeing, IB offers many other advantages for expat students in Belgium.
-For a start, unlike some other curricula, IB requires the study of at least two languages – putting students at a competitive advantage in the hyper-connected global economy.
+For a start, IB requires the study of at least two languages.
+This puts students at a competitive advantage in the hyper-connected global economy.

 Even more vital for expat students relocating to Belgium is the shared philosophy among the 5,000-plus schools in the global IB network.
 Whether programs are delivered in Brussels, Beijing or Bogota, the learning approach is familiar to the student.

-Pascale , a mother of three who returned to her native Belgium after years working on the international schools circuit, has first-hand experience of the almost seamless transition for IB expats moving to Belgium.
+Pascale, a mother of three who returned to her native Belgium after years working on the international school circuit, has first-hand experience of the almost seamless transition for IB expats moving to Belgium.

 “IB lays excellent foundations for higher education pathways,” she says.
-“In my family’s case, for example, the IB Diploma Program provides a clear academic route into a Belgian or other European university.”
+“In my family’s case, for example, the IB Diploma Program provides a clear academic route into a European university.”

 The international baccalaureate: a passport to the world’s best universities

 Gone are the days when knowledge-based learning was the only route into the world’s best universities.
-IB’s broad, holistic approach – which breaks away from strictly delineated subjects – is ideally suited to a higher education system which has itself evolved over the years.
-Indeed, increasing numbers of IB Diploma Program graduates are gaining places at the world’s top-ranked universities.
-And as an IB graduate, you’ll join an impressive alumni network which includes the likes of Canadian Prime Minister Justin Trudeau and Willem Alexander, the King of the Netherlands.
+IB’s broad, holistic approach is ideal for an evolving higher education system.
+Indeed, increasing numbers of IB Diploma Program graduates are gaining places at top-ranked universities.
+As an IB graduate, you’ll join an impressive alumni network, too; it includes the likes of Canadian Prime Minister Justin Trudeau and Willem-Alexander, the King of the Netherlands.

 “The type of undergraduate degrees available locally and internationally are changing.
 Students no longer enter narrowly defined subject areas which were once common,” says Andrew.

-And what about for students which are less academically-inclined?
+And what about for students who are less academically-inclined?

-“The Career Related Program was designed as an alternative pathway to higher education” says Pascale.
+“The Career-Related Program is an alternative pathway to higher education,” says Pascale.

 The flexible education methods and curriculum of the IB

-If consistency in philosophy and curriculum framework among the world’s 5,000-or-so IB schools is invaluable for expat students relocating to Belgium, the tailored methodology adopted by each school is also highly supportive.
+If consistency among IB schools is invaluable for relocating expat students, the tailored methodology adopted by each school is also highly supportive.

 “You can visit ten [IB] schools and each will have a different approach to implement IB learning,” says Pascale.

-“At BEPS, the focus is on ensuring the students are engaged.
+“At BEPS, the focus is on engaging the students.
 We encourage them to take ownership of the learning process and develop their passions.
-We want them to have real life experiences.
-And as a school we must keep up to date with teaching trends, which we do by developing partnerships and sharing ideas with international schools around the world.”
+We want them to have real-life experiences.
+As a school, we must keep up to date with teaching trends.
+We do this by developing partnerships and sharing ideas with international schools around the world.”

-Andrew adds that all schools, regardless of the curriculum they offer, face unique challenges in equipping students with the skills to flourish in a volatile, uncertain world.
+Andrew adds that all schools face unique challenges in equipping students with the skills to flourish in a volatile, uncertain world.

 “There is unprecedented uncertainty in career pathways for young people today,” he notes.
 “For educators, that’s both a challenge and an exciting prospect.
-With IB, we have the latitude to develop and deliver programs which will be relevant to learners not only now, but in 15 years’ time.
+With IB, we have the latitude to develop and deliver programs that are relevant to learners in the future.

 “Engaging with the world around us is vital.
 A school cannot hide behind high walls.
 Any learning opportunity – whether internal or in the community – is a valuable opportunity.”

-“When schools apply the fundamental IB vision and Mission and if they are flexible enough, they can create an environment where all students can have a measure of academic success,” says Pascale, “this is our secondary school mission.”
+“When schools apply the IB vision and mission, they can create an environment where all students can have a measure of academic success,” says Pascale.
+“This is our secondary school mission.”